drojf/ai_somnium_fps_camera/Readme.md

 ## TODO

-- Add button to hide the UI (for taking screenshots) ... is there already a button for this in the game?
+- ~~Add button to hide the UI (for taking screenshots) ... is there already a button for this in the game?~~
-- Reduce near field clip of camera to allow being closer to objects without clipping
+- Reduce near field clip of camera to allow being closer to objects without clipping (https://forum.unity.com/threads/recommended-minimum-near-clipping-plane-of-cameras.348620/)
+- Allow selectively hiding AIBALL? need to run some tests to see if this will work as intended
+- Should this be added?
+Add momentum/smoothing to movement?

 ## Developer's Instructions / Reproduction Instructions